 My academic research has been published in peer-reviewed international scientific journals such as Human Relations, the Journal of Organizational Ethnography, and the European Journal of Cultural Studies.
 I hold a PhD from the Tilburg School of Economics and Management at Tilburg University, the Netherlands.

 I studied and worked in Amsterdam, London, Montréal, and Paris, and bring an international and interdisciplinary approach to my research and teaching.
-Because of my background in the Humanities.

 Prior to pursuing an academic career, I worked as a journalist and art critic and published a book on the most iconic creative hub of the Netherlands.
 I also worked for various art organizations and occasionally conduct freelance research for cultural institutions.